IsraaHmd/FashionVerse-SeniorProject/README.md

 # FashionVerse-SeniorProject
-FashionVerse

 FashionVerse is a fashion platform that combines e-commerce, community engagement, AI styling, and admin controls, all designed to enhance the fashion experience for users.

-# Features
+## Features
-1. E-commerce Shop
+# 1. E-commerce Shop
-Fully functional online store for women's clothing.

-Standard e-commerce features:

-User authentication

-Product browsing

-Shopping cart

-Wishlist

-Checkout functionality
+A fully functional e-commerce shop with standard features including user authentication, product browsing, shopping cart, wishlist, checkout functionality...

-2. Community Section
+# 2. Community Section
-Comprehensive post management:

-Create, view, edit, save, and delete posts.
+- Comprehensive post management: Create, view, edit, save, and delete posts.

-Search functionality for easier content discovery.
+- Search functionality for easier content discovery.

-User interaction features:

-Comment, like, and engage with others' posts.
+- User interaction features: Comment, like, and engage with others' posts.

-3. Admin Interface
+# 3. Admin Interface
-Provides platform control with functionalities for:

-Order management

-Product management

-Other administrative tools for maintaining the platform.
+The admin interface offers almost a complete platform control with most importantly order and product management, along with other functionalities.

-4. AI Stylist
+# 4. AI Stylist
 The AI Stylist offers personalized fashion guidance and styling advice for users.

-What the AI Stylist Can Do:
+# - What the AI Stylist Can Do:

 Outfit recommendations for various events or seasons (e.g., weddings, job interviews, beach days).